 What does a Shipfitter do?

 Shipfitters, also known as shipbuilders or shipwrights, construct and repair ships.
 The ships could be used for armed forces defense, passenger transport, or cargo transportation.
-He could be employed a private company or be assigned to a military classification.
+He could be employed by a private company or be assigned to a military classification.

 The term “shipfitter” refers to the largest group of workers in the shipbuilding and repair industry.
 Pipe fitters, welders, and coremakers are typically included in this category.
 This group of shipfitters also includes riveters, tool and die makers, caulkers, and patternmakers.